 There are no colleges of optometry in North Carolina.
 The following link will take you to a website that summarizes the requirements for all the various optometry schools across the country: Optometry School College Prerequisites.

-However, the state of North Carolina has contracts with four of the 16 colleges: Univ. of Alabama at Birmingham; Univ. of Houston in Texas; Pennsylvania College of Optometry in Philadelphia; and Southern College of Optometry in Memphis.
+However, the state of North Carolina has contracts with three of the 16 colleges: Univ. of Alabama at Birmingham; Pennsylvania College of Optometry in Philadelphia; and Southern College of Optometry in Memphis.
 The courses required for entry into these schools differ somewhat depending upon the school.
 All require:

 - English 101, 102